jdfekete/d3-eplusm/README.md

 ## Bricks

-The library provide helpers function to display `Bricks`.
+The library provides helper functions to display `Bricks`.
 An EplusM bar chart with Bricks looks like this:
 ![](./bricks.svg)